 Don’t be afraid to splurge on one or two pieces to make the room.
 In this case, I caved and purchased new curtains to accentuate the room for $35.
 (This cost combined with the bed was offset by my Craigslist flip!)

 Tapestries are great wall-décor, and being light fabric they pack easily and can fit in your suitcase.
-In this case, Clay’s tapestry that I picked up for him in Nepal made the move with us!
+In this case, a tapestry that I picked up for him in Nepal made the move!